MicahNjeru/CoreDataProject-iOS16/README.md

 ## What I've learnt
 - Objects that conform to the `Hashable` protocol have unique hash values that Swift uses to differentiate similar objects
+- Learnt how to configure `Core Data Entities` manually and how it actually works behind the scenes to read and write data